solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

     While web apps are certified as PCI compliant, they are not immediately PCI compliant when used by the customer.
 The PCI requirements 1.2.1, 1.3.3, and 1.3.5 require restricting outbound access to only that which is necessary for the cardholder environment.
 In the case of CSLA, it means that the only outbound communication allowed should be to Azure (for monitoring) and to the payment gateway.
 Web apps in the Standard Tier have no mechanism for restricting the outbound traffic.

     To remedy this, the web and API App Services should be hosted within an App Service Environment (ASE), using Isolated Tiers.
 ASE v2 is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale.
 The ASE itself provides a hosting infrastructure that is deployed within a subnet of a Virtual Network (VNET).
 The ASE exposes only an Internal Load Balancer (ILB) endpoint for access to the App Service instances it hosts.
 Then, an Application Gateway of the Web Application Firewall (WAF) SKU should be deployed between the public IP address used by Internet clients to access the website and the ILB ASE endpoint.
 The ASE and the Application Gateway are deployed to two different subnets.
-Network Security Groups (NSG) are configured so that the subnet that contains the ASE only allows access from the subnet which contains the Application Gateway.
+Network Security Groups (NSG) are configured so that the subnet that contains the ASE only allows access from the subnet that contains the Application Gateway.

     By structuring the web app so all it does it handle the e-commerce transaction, you would meet the server specialization requirement.
 By capitalizing on web apps, you are inherently addressing the patching requirement since Azure handles that for you (with the exception of any custom code or libraries your application may use).